 The following information, definitions, and conditions are established by state child care mandates.
-Additionally, we use resources and state guidelines to assist with making sure our disease prevention and control guidelines are consistent with applicable law and national standards put forth by the American Public Health Association and the American Academy of Pediatrics.
-Children with conditions or symptoms listed below will be excluded from our centers until symptoms improve, a healthcare provider has determined that the child can return, or the child can participate in routine activities without more staff supervision than normally required.
+Additionally, we use resources and state guidelines to assist with making sure our disease prevention and control guidelines are consistent with applicable law and American Academy of Pediatrics.
+Children with conditions or symptoms listed below will be excluded from our center until symptoms improve, a healthcare provider has determined that the child can return, or the child can participate in routine activities without more staff supervision than normally required.